wangeasy6/RQ_HMS/README.md

 # RQ_HMS
 ### Made a home monitoring system with Raspberry Pi and QT.

-## two folders:

 * /linux store the code on the Raspberry Pi.
 * /QT shore the code on the QT.

 ## Raspberry Pi physical connection: